Black-Box Identity Testing of Noncommutative Rational Formulas in Deterministic Quasipolynomial Time: Hitting Set for Nsingular Conditioned on a Matrix Tuple

-In this section, we consider the $\nsing$ problem for linear matrices of size $s\times s$ under the promise that we already have a witness matrix tuple such that a submatrix of size $s-1$ is invertible on that tuple.
+Fix a matrix tuple $\ubar{p} = (p_1, \ldots, p_n)$.
+For any integer $s$, consider the class of linear matrices such that a submatrix of size $s-1$ is invertible on $\ubar{p}$.
+We say \textit{the class of linear matrices is conditioned on the matrix tuple $\ubar{p}$.} In this section, we construct a hitting set for the $\nsing$ problem for the class of linear matrices conditioned on $\ubar{p}$.

 The result of this section is crucial for the hitting set construction for rational formulas in \cref{sec:main-result}.
 More precisely, we construct the hitting set for rational formulas inductively on the inversion height.
-To construct a hitting set for inversion height $\theta$ from inversion height $\theta-1$, we will use the promised version of the $\nsing$ problem.
+To construct a hitting set for inversion height $\theta$ from inversion height $\theta-1$, we consider the union of all hitting sets conditioned on a matrix tuple in the hitting set of height $\theta - 1$.